 According to the Kentucky State Police, any child who measures fewer than 40 inches tall must ride in a car seat.
 Infants must ride facing the rear in a convertible seat and must stay in the rear facing position until they weigh at least 20 lbs. and have reached at least 1 year old.
-If a 1-year-old baby weighs only 18 lbs., she should still stay rear facing until she reaches the 20-lb. weight, according to the Kentucky State Police.
-Once a baby reaches the 1-year, 20-lb. mark, she may ride in a convertible car seat in the front-facing position and stay that way until she reaches 40 lbs.
+If a 1-year-old baby weighs only 18 lbs., they should still stay rear facing until they reach the 20-lb. weight, according to the Kentucky State Police.
+Once a baby reaches the 1-year, 20-lb. mark, they may ride in a convertible car seat in the front-facing position and stay that way until they reach 40 lbs.